BuddhiThilakshanaGit/binance-pay-for-woocommerce/readme.txt

 == Installation ==

 1. Upload the entire `/binance-pay-for-woocommerce` directory to the `/wp-content/plugins/` directory.
-2. Activate CryptoPay Lite through the 'Plugins' menu in WordPress.
+2. Activate Binance Pay for WooCommerce through the 'Plugins' menu in WordPress.
 3. Enjoy.

 == Changelog ==